jupyterhub/binderhub/doc/developer/repoproviders.rst

 ================================

-It is possible to add new repository providers to BinderHub, allowing a BinderHub deployment to fetch git repositories from new locations on the web.
+It is possible to add new repository providers to BinderHub, allowing a BinderHub deployment to fetch repositories from new locations on the web.
 Doing so involves defining your own RepoProvider sub-class and modifying a set of methods/attributes to interface with the online provider to which you are providing access.